syncfusion-content/javascript-docs/js/Grid/Exporting.md

 ## Local data

 By default, client data source is not sent to server to prevent unwanted data transfer since all data origin is server.
-In case, if you don’t want to query the data source again for exporting in server, the grid’s client `dataSource` can be sent to server on export postback by removing the `dataSource` property in grid’s ignore list.
+In case, if you don't want to query the data source again for exporting in server, the grid's client `dataSource` can be sent to server on export postback by removing the `dataSource` property in grid's ignore list.
 The code snippet for this is follows

 {% highlight js %}